s4ke/Master-Thesis/src/md/043-cloudhaskell.md

-Since we now know how to evaluate a value on slave nodes via `forceSingle :: (Evaluatable a) => NodeId -> MVar a -> a -> Process ()`, we can use this to build up an internal parallel evaluation scheme we require in order to fit the `ArrowParallel` type class.
+Since we now know how to evaluate a value on slave nodes via `forceSingle :: (Evaluatable a) => NodeId -> MVar a -> a -> Process ()`, we can use this to build up an internal parallel evaluation scheme.
 For this we start by defining an abstraction of a computation as